The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 First Congregation Sons of Israel

-What: Tours of the oldest synagogue in the state of Florida.
+What: Tours of the oldest synagogue in St. Augustine.

 Address: 161 Cordova Street, St. Augustine, Florida 32084